-To manage an inside sales team to success, you not only have to recruit the right talent, but also utilize that talent effectively.
-Because of strong competition for hiring SDRs and inside sales reps, managers are often forced to hire reps without a storied career full of proven victories.
-In fact, many SDRs are being hired right out college.
-So in order to recruit the right sales talent, some organizations are finding that personality tests are a great way to predict which reps might have what it takes to hit their numbers.
+To successfully manage an inside sales team, you not only have to recruit the right talent, but also utilize that talent effectively.
+Because of the strong competition to hire SDRs and inside sales reps, managers are often forced to hire reps without a storied career full of proven victories.
+In fact, many SDRs are hired right out college.
+So, due to a lack of candidates with previous experience, some organizations find that personality tests are a great way to recruit reps and predict which ones might have what it takes to hit their numbers.

 While there isn’t a single personality type that indicates if a rep will be a success, there are a variety of popular personality assessment tests that can help managers gauge how a rep will fit in with their particular sales culture.
 Though controversial, proponents of these personality assessment tests often believe that they at least can be useful during the hiring process.
 For example, a rep with an aggressive/alpha personality type might be perfect for one company’s sales culture but be miserable at another company.
 Personality tests can also help managers gauge how to best manage individual reps.
 Perhaps most importantly, sales personality assessment tests can also be used to identify reps’ potential for leadership.

-If you’re interested in taking a more data-driven approach to sales recruitment, check out this list of 7 awesome personality tests that can help you predict reps’ potential for success and how they can best fit into your organization.
-In an effort to be unbiased, when possible, I’ve linked to an article in favor of and critiquing each assessment test, when possible.
+If you’re interested in taking a more data-driven approach to sales recruitment, check out this list of seven awesome personality tests that can help you predict reps’ potential for success, and how they can best fit into your organization.
+In an effort to be unbiased, when possible, I’ve linked an article in favor of and critiquing each assessment test.